oroinc/orocommerce/src/Oro/Bundle/CatalogBundle/Resources/doc/api/category_title.md

 #### get_subresource

-Retrieve a record of localization assigned to a specific CategoryTitle record.
+Retrieve a record of localization assigned to a specific category title record.

 #### get_relationship

-Retrieve ID of localization record assigned to a specific CategoryTitle record.
+Retrieve ID of localization record assigned to a specific category title record.

 #### update_relationship

-Replace localization assigned to a specific CategoryTitle record.
+Replace localization assigned to a specific category title record.

 {@request:json_api}
 Example: